 Every student participating in physical education must attend class in his/her P.E. uniform.
 If students do not wear the uniform, they will not be able to participate in the class, and the grade will be affected due to lack of participation.
 It is recommended that each student buy more than one P.E. uniform.
+Closed toe shoes are required for participation as well.

-Field Trip Dress Code
+Special Free Dress/Field Trip Dress Code